bgachara/notes/pl.md

 - Basic Abstraction - most localised machine information.
 - Structured Abstraction - intermediate information about the structure of a program.
 - Unit Abstraction - large scale information in the program.

+Imperative - sequence of statements that represent commands.